OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-1/README.md

-1- Create a volume for portainer:
+1- Create a volume for Portainer:

 ```
 docker volume create portainer_data